pronoiac/the-manual/the-manual.md

 On entering a recording studio for the first time you will naturally be impressed with all the gear.
 Do not be intimidated - it is all there ready to work for you.
 There will be thousands of dials, knobs and faders at the engineer's finger tips and he will know what every one of them does.
-This might over awe you but just remember he was most probably reading in Studio Wcekly, only moments before you walked in, about some new piece of studio hardware that's just come on the market and that every studio should now have, if if they are to stay in the race.
+This might over awe you but just remember he was most probably reading in Studio Weekly, only moments before you walked in, about some new piece of studio hardware that's just come on the market and that every studio should now have, if they are to stay in the race.
 That studio engineer is going to be worried that you will notice that they haven't already got it in this backwater of audio technology.

 The programmer should already have arrived and have his gear set up.